graphicore/varla-varfo/explorations/calibrate/index.md

 ### Excursion: The Tale of Fixed Media

-In spite of all the reasons, why physical sizes are said to fail or not, we do already [have](https://www.w3.org/TR/css-values-3/#absolute-lengths) the concept of *"anchoring"* especially for *"print media"* to physical
+In spite of all the reasons, why physical measurements are said to fail or not, we do already [have](https://www.w3.org/TR/css-values-3/#absolute-lengths) the concept of *"anchoring"* especially for *"print media"* to physical
 measurements: